What is concierge medicine?

-Concierge medicine is a buzz phrase you might be hearing on the news these days, but it really boils down to the old-school doctor approach.
+Concierge medicine is a buzz phrase you might hear on the news these days, but it really boils down to the traditional hometown doctor approach.
 Through concierge services, you get a doctor who is on-call 24 hours a day.
 That means no more waiting for callbacks or dealing with a service.
 It’s like having your own private physician on speed-dial.

 Concierge services include: